diarmuidbrady/randoro-app/README.md

 ### Generating Random Intervals:

 1. Enter the total duration, number of intervals, and minimum interval duration.
-2. Press "Generate" to see the intervals and activate the auditory beep system.
+2. Press "Generate" to see the intervals.
+3. Press "Start" to activate the auditory beep system.

 ## Roadmap